-Johann W. Kolar (F[']10) received his Ph.D. degree (summa cum laude / promotio sub auspiciis praesidentis rei publicae) from the University of Technology Vienna, Austria.
+Johann W. Kolar (F[']10) received his M.Sc. and Ph.D. degree (summa cum laude / promotio sub auspiciis praesidentis rei publicae) from the University of Technology Vienna, Austria.
 Since 1984 he has been working as an independent international consultant in close collaboration with the University of Technology Vienna, in the fields of power electronics, industrial electronics and high performance drives.
-He has proposed numerous novel PWM converter topologies, and modulation and control concepts, e.g., the VIENNA Rectifier and the Three-Phase AC-AC Sparse Matrix Converter.
-Dr. Kolar has published over 350 scientific papers in international journals and conference proceedings and has filed 75 patents.
+He has proposed numerous novel converter topologies and modulation/control concepts, e.g., the VIENNA Rectifier, the Swiss Rectifier, and the three-phase AC-AC Sparse Matrix Converter.
+Dr. Kolar has published over 450 scientific papers in international journals and conference proceedings and has filed more than 85 patents.
 He was appointed Professor and Head of the Power Electronic Systems Laboratory at the Swiss Federal Institute of Technology (ETH) Zurich on Feb.
 1, 2001.

-The focus of his current research is on AC-AC and AC-DC converter topologies with low effects on the mains, e.g. for power supply of data centers, More-Electric-Aircraft and distributed renewable energy systems.
-Further main areas of research are the realization of ultra-compact and ultra-efficient converter modules employing latest power semiconductor technology (SiC), novel concepts for cooling and EMI filtering, multi-domain/multi-scale modeling / simulation and multi-objective optimization, physical model based lifetime prediction, pulsed power, bearingless motors, and Power MEMS.
+The focus of his current research is on AC-AC and AC-DC converter topologies with low effects on the mains, e.g. for data centers, More-Electric-Aircraft and distributed renewable energy systems, and on Solid-State Transformers for Smart Microgrid Systems.
+Further main research areas are the realization of ultra-compact and ultra-efficient converter modules employing latest power semiconductor technology (SiC and GaN), micro power electronics and/or Power Supplies on Chip, multi-domain/scale modeling/simulation and multiobjective optimization, physical model-based lifetime prediction, pulsed power, and ultra-high speed and bearingless motors.
+He has been appointed an IEEE Distinguished Lecturer by the IEEE Power Electronics Society in 2011.

-He received the Best Transactions Paper Award of the IEEE Industrial Electronics Society in 2005, the Best Paper Award of the ICPE in 2007, the 1st Prize Paper Award of the IEEE IAS IPCC in 2008, and the IEEE IECON Best Paper Award of the IES PETC in 2009.
+He received the Best Transactions Paper Award of the IEEE Industrial Electronics Society in 2005, the Best Paper Award of the ICPE in 2007, the 1st Prize Paper Award of the IEEE IAS IPCC in 2008, the IEEE IECON Best Paper Award of the IES PETC in 2009, the IEEE PELS Transaction Prize Paper Award 2009, the Best Paper Award of the IEEE/ASME Transactions on Mechatronics 2010, the IEEE PELS Transactions Prize Paper Award 2010, the Best Paper 1st Prize Award at the IEEE ECCE Asia 2011, and the 1st Place IEEE IAS Society Prize Paper Award 2011 and the IEEE IAS EMC Paper Award 2012.
+Furthermore, he received the ETH Zurich Golden Owl Award 2011 for Excellence in Teaching.
 He also received an Erskine Fellowship from the University of Canterbury, New Zealand, in 2003.

-He initiated and/or is the founder / co-founder of 4 Spin-off Companies targeting ultra high speed drives, multi-domain/level simulation, ultra-compact/efficient converter systems and pulsed power/electronic energy processing.
+He initiated and/or is the founder/co-founder of 4 spin-off companies targeting ultra-high speed drives, multi-domain/level simulation, ultra-compact/efficient converter systems and pulsed power/electronic energy processing.
 In 2006, the European Power Supplies Manufacturers Association (EPSMA) awarded the Power Electronics Systems Laboratory of ETH Zurich as the leading academic research institution in Power Electronics in Europe.

 Dr. Kolar is a Fellow of the IEEE and a Member of the IEEJ and of International Steering Committees and Technical Program Committees of numerous international conferences in the field (e.g. Director of the Power Quality Branch of the International Conference on Power Conversion and Intelligent Motion).
 He is the founding Chairman of the IEEE PELS Austria and Switzerland Chapter and Chairman of the Education Chapter of the EPE Association.
 From 1997 through 2000 he has been serving as an Associate Editor of the IEEE Transactions on Industrial Electronics and since 2001 as an Associate Editor of the IEEE Transactions on Power Electronics.
-Since 2002 he also is an Associate Editor of the IEEJ Transactions on Electronics and a member of the Editorial Advisory Board of the IEEJ Transactions on Electrical and Electronic Engineering.
+Since 2002 he also is an Associate Editor of the Journal of Power Electronics of the Korean Institute of Power Electronics and a member of the Editorial Advisory Board of the IEEJ Transactions on Electrical and Electronic Engineering.